Digital Pathology

 Note: copies may only be available on the Virtual Slide Box as opposed to being available both on the VSB and the search engine in the Pathology Clinical Lab Portal.

 If a slide or series of slides have been archived, you will see the following popup flag when your mouse pointer is positioned over the entry for a given slide.
-Search results example is from the Pathology Clinical Lab Portal search engine.
+The search results example is from the Pathology Clinical Lab Portal search engine.

 archived slides example.jpg

-Typical turnaround time for restoring archived slides is less than 24 hours.
-Time required may be longer if the archive restoration request consists of more than approximately 10 to 20 slides.
-You will be notified by email when desired slides have been restored from archive.
+The typical turnaround time for restoring archived slides is less than 24 hours.
+The time required may be longer if the archive restoration request consists of more than approximately 10 to 20 slides.
+You will be notified by email when desired slides have been restored from the archive.